ClemsonChoirs/website/src/pages/index.md

 missionStatement:
   content: "Our mission is to provide the highest quality artistic experience
     through ensemble and solo singing to all Clemson students.
-This includes performing a diversity of repertoire, commissioning new works, and collaborating with other art forms.
+This includes performing diverse and inclusive repertoire, commissioning new works, and collaborating with other art forms.
 Finally, our outreach programs aim to enrich the music education of students throughout the region. "
   heading: Vocal Arts Mission Statement